 I was sitting down with a client and friend yesterday and she was talking to me about how she finally decided to automate most of her life.
 Amazon will automatically ship household goods each month, the staples she needs each week for groceries will be sent automatically, and her paycheck gets split amongst different accounts as soon as she gets paid.
-The first part of her rationale was since the technology exists so we may as well leverage it.
+The first part of her rationale was, "Since the technology exists, we may as well leverage it".
 The second part of it was her realizing she didn't need to involve herself in all the tedium of her life.

 I get it.
 We can only have so much damn willpower these days.
 Everything is distracting, everything.
 How many times have you picked up your phone with the intention of checking of the weather, but instead you end up replying to emails?

-So instead of ruminating about the struggles of having a lizard brain in the modern world, let's just remove do our best to remove ourselves from the equation and leverage the ability to automate the tedium that would otherwise occupy the dark corners of our mind.
+So, instead of ruminating about the struggles of having a lizard brain in the modern world, let's just do our best to remove ourselves from the equation and leverage the ability to automate the tedium that would otherwise occupy the dark corners of our mind.

-After you set up your account where all your monthly bills will get paid from, set up all the essential bills on automatic payment.
+If you've been following along, you should have set up an account where all your monthly bills will get paid from.
+After it's opened, set up all your bills to be paid automatically.
 The utilities, the cell phone bill, the internet, everything you need to live your best damn life, set it up on automatic payment.
 Autopay as much of your monthly bills as you can.
 Certain bills must be on automatic payment; Netflix, Hulu and maybe your gym membership are all required to be set up on auto pay.

 I used to be opposed to automatically paying bills because I thought it encouraged me to be disengaged with my finances.
 What I've come to learn is that it's ultimately my choice to be engaged with my finances, but by burning extra energy on thinking about paying my bill, I was focusing on the noise and not the signal.